pmolina/dps/README.md

 ## Overview

-The Decentralized Pension System (DPS) is a proof-of-concept smart contract implementation that allows users to create and manage their own pension funds using stablecoins.
+The Decentralized Pension System (DPS) is a proof-of-concept smart contract implementation that allows users to create and manage their own pension funds using any ERC20 token.
 This system leverages blockchain technology to provide a transparent, secure, and self-managed pension solution.

 ## Features

-- **Multi-Stablecoin Support**: Users can deposit USDC, USDT, and DAI into their personal pension vault.
+- **ERC20 Token Support**: The contract can be deployed for any ERC20 token, allowing for multiple markets.
 - **Flexible Withdrawals**: Funds can be withdrawn at any time by the account holder.
 - **Proof of Life**: Regular interactions with the contract serve as proof of life, ensuring the account holder's continued access.
 - **Customizable Fallback Wallet**: Users can set and update a fallback wallet to receive funds in case of prolonged inactivity.
 If not set, the user's own address is used as the fallback.